ev warmup

 Once upon a time, electric vehicles had reputations as less-powerful cars that you didn’t want to take out on anything but a pristine strip of pavement.
 Those days are long gone.
 After all, there are now fully electric pickup trucks on the market.
 In fact, because their batteries are usually located under the floor, electric cars generally have a lower center of gravity than gas-powered vehicles, which can result in better handling.

-ā€œElectric vehicle owners I have talked with have told me that their electrics handle winter easily,” said John Paul, AAA Northeast’s Car Doctor. ā€œThis is the same experience I’ve had during my new car evaluations.
-The Chevrolet Bolt, for example, is front-wheel drive and I found the traction typical or maybe even slightly better than a conventional gasoline car of the same size.”
+“Electric vehicle owners I have talked with have told me that their electrics handle winter easily,” said John Paul, AAA’s Car Doctor.
+“This is the same experience I’ve had during my car evaluations.”
+For example, Paul evaluated the Ford Mustang Mach-E in winter weather conditions and found the optional all-wheel-drive system performed extremely well.

 Winter Weather Workarounds